enel-gdh-educational/katacoda-scenarios/version-control/remotes/02-remote.md

 This can be done using `git branch -u <remote>/<branch>` or `git branch --set-upstream-to <remote>/<branch>`

 Git automatically knows which server to fetch from and which branch to merge in when pulling from a tracking branch.

-To **see tracking branches** set we can use the `git branch -vv`.
-This will list local branches with more information including what each branch is tracking and if your local branch is ahead, behind or both.

 ---